 To select the artists for the exhibition, the curators of the 2018 edition made an extensive and geographically widespread series of studio visits with artists in and around Sweden.
 They also organised four seminar days in Malmö, Gothenburg, Stockholm, and Umeå respectively, bringing together some forty curators, scholars, and museum directors to present their insights and reflections around important contemporary tendencies.
 These seminars were made possible in close collaboration with Malmö Konstmuseum, Göteborgs Konsthall, Bildmuseet in Umeå and the Swedish Arts Grants Committee/Iaspis in Stockholm.

-In connection to the Moderna Exhibition, a publication will be co-produced with the Swedish Arts Grants Committee/Iaspis.
-This book will present the practises of more than fifty artists that make up a vital part of the Swedish art scene today.
+In connection to The Moderna Exhibition, a publication will be co-produced with the Swedish Arts Grants Committee/Iaspis.
+This book will present the practises of close to sixty artists that make up a vital part of the Swedish art scene today.
 These practises are partially aligned to the themes of the exhibition, but will also give a broader view of key tendencies.The publication will also include essays that highlight issues of critical importance for art, society, and the planet.

 What do we mean by “the Swedish art scene”?